 A student or parent who is dissatisfied by the district's eligibility, school selection, or enrollment decision may appeal through policy FNG(LOCAL).
 The district will expedite local timelines, when possible, for prompt dispute resolution.

-For more information on services for students who are homeless, contact the district's homeless education liaison:
+For more information on services for students who are homeless, contact the campus administrator.